CASP-Systems-BU/Gadget/reproduceEuroSysResults/README.md

 To ssh to the container (password is 1): `ssh root@172.17.0.2`

-# Reproducing Results on your machine (more detailed instructions)
+# Reproducing results on your machine by containers

 To make this step straightforward, we provide a container that already has all KV stores discussed in this paper installed.
 Here we present  the instructions to produce the results presented in Eurosys paper in more detail.